Avogadro/two.avogadro.cc/source/docs/tools/navigation-tool.md

 ## Basic usage

-The view can be rotated by clicking and dragging anywhere on the view frame with the left mouse button.
+The view can be rotated by clicking and dragging anywhere on the view pane with the left mouse button.

 Moving the mouse in a particular direction will rotate the view such that the part of the molecule nearest to you moves in the same direction.
 For example, clicking and dragging to the left will cause the molecule to rotate clockwise (as considered looking from the top down).